 Homeless have started to sleep in areas of the building occasionally.
 The mailroom now smells like urine.
 Panhandlers are routinely in the parking lot.
 There have been nine car break-ins in the last couple of months.
 All but one of the parking lot lights are out, and the bulbs haven’t been replaced.

-Rents are going up significantly, with additional charges being added.
+Rents are going up significantly, with lots of additional charges being added.
 Building maintenance and grounds upkeep are not being done.
-Leases are not being renewed, with the tenants moved to a month-to-month term.
-Some sections are being cleared to renovate into apartments with tenants offered a smaller, basement location or asked to leave.
+Leases are not being renewed, with the tenants moved to month-to-month triple net terms.
+Some sections are being cleared to renovate into apartments, with tenants offered a smaller basement location or asked to leave.

 I recognize that everything I’ve mentioned is within the new building owner’s rights.
 I may not like it, but it doesn’t mean it’s not within his authority to do so.
 It’s their building, and they can do what they want with it.
 I’m sure he has a vision of the future.
 I’m just not sure how I will fit into that future.

-I catch myself looking around the studio, contemplating packing and moving and or making lists in my head of what will need to be done and spending hours online looking for new space to lease.
-Then, I look at the calendar and start counting the months until my lease is up, wondering what will happen then.
+I catch myself looking around the studio, contemplating packing and moving or making lists in my head of what will need to be done, and spending hours online looking for new space to lease.
+Then, I look at the calendar and start counting the months until my lease ends, wondering what will happen then.
 How much is my rent going to jump when the lease is up?
 How many more paintings I’d have to sell to offset the increase?
 What if I can’t find a new spot?
-I don’t want to have to paint in the basement. — It gets overwhelming at times.
+I don’t want to have to paint the basement. — It gets overwhelming at times.